 PPC & attribution experts only.
 This requires a deep understanding of search and an obsessive passion for paid digital media.
 I expect some negative feedback on this.
 Allow me to indulge 😉

-When showing this to the client, they were schocked.
-Nobody cared about the cost/sale of the branded keywords decreasing from 4 eur to 2 eur.
-The cost per sale of generic keywords that increased from 100 eur to 300 eur in the data driven model was however enough to leave them gobsmacked.
+When showing this to the client, they were shocked.
+Nobody cared about the cost/sale of the branded keywords decreasing from EUR to 2 EUR.
+The cost per sale of generic keywords that increased from 100 EUR to 300 EUR in the data-driven model was however enough to leave them gobsmacked.

-Statistically speaking, I’m sure the data driven model is correct.
-If it is providing weight to the number of times a specific query appears in the customer journey, than obviously branded queries will get a lot of weight.
-As data driven attribution will then decrease conversions on generic keywords, ROI sensitive clients will decrease bids.
+Statistically speaking, I’m sure the data-driven model is correct.
+If it is providing weight to the number of times a specific query appears in the customer journey then obviously branded queries will get a lot of weight.
+As data-driven attribution will then decrease conversions on generic keywords, ROI-sensitive clients will decrease bids.
 Branded queries will then become even more prominent, and the whole thing becomes a self-fulfilling prophecy.

-As a result, the actual value of generic queries is massively undervalued due to the presence of the branded queries in the account.
-Is is highly likely that the client would have gotten the sales that happened on the branded query through organic search anyway.
+As a result, the actual value of generic queries is massively undervalued due to the presence of branded queries in the account.
+It is highly likely that the client would have gotten the sales that happened on the branded query through organic search anyway.

-So if datadriven is not taking the less important role of branded search queries into account on sites that are ok SEO wise, and uses frequency of search queries in the customer journey as a factor in the algorithm, we can expect ROI sensitive PPC managers to decrease overal media spend in the long run, as they decrease investment on generic terms.
+So if data-driven is not taking the less important role of branded search queries into account on sites that are ok SEO-wise, and uses the frequency of search queries in the customer journey as a factor in the algorithm, we can expect ROI sensitive PPC managers to decrease overall media spend in the long run, as they decrease investment on generic terms.
 That can’t be the goal.

-In both scenarios’s, by taking branded queries out of the account, conversion attribution will shift back to generic keywords and data driven will do its work on generic queries alone.
+In both scenarios, by taking branded queries out of the account, conversion attribution will shift back to generic keywords and data-driven will do its work on generic queries alone.

 Sales and media spend on generic search queries will go up while overall sales from organic and paid search combined should increase.

-If you’re interested by this post, this is the stuff the CLICKTRUST team thinks about daily while optimizing your accounts.
+If you’re interested in this post, this is the stuff the CLICKTRUST team thinks about daily while optimizing your accounts.
 We’d be happy to exchange ideas.